thomaseolsen/Explorations/LinkedLists/README.md

 ### Go
+Go is not as straight forward as the C-family languages I'm so used to.
+At least, not to this programmer.

 ### Java
 Moving into Java from C# was certainly an interesting experiment.
 For starters, the two are so much more similar than I ever realized.
 I started the process by copying each class into its own .java file and moved on from there.
 I made sure the file names matched the class names (simple Java etiquette).
 After that, it was a minor matter of making the few syntactic changes that were required to make the project work.
 For instance, "int" became "Integer" when declaring my typed LinkedList and Node classes; "string" became "String" (yes, casing mattered in some of these instances); "bool" became "Boolean"; and the C# "System.Console.WriteLine" became "System.out.println" in Java.
 Such simple changes, to be sure.
 While my simple little project here required such few tweaks, I'm sure it's a bit more complicated with a real-world application.
 Nonetheless, it drives home the oft-talked about reality that C# really did come out of Java in a real and very close way.